 But help is on the way.

-“From our family to theirs, from our heart to theirs,” said Chaz Stevens, founder and CEO of ESAD Intl., “we need to lend an immediate helping hand.”
+“From our family to theirs, from our heart to theirs,” said Chaz Stevens, Director of People / Chief Dog Lover of ESAD Int’l., “we need to lend an immediate helping hand.”

 Stevens was moved to act when he heard that the Navajo community in Gallup doesn’t have adequate cellular service and only limited internet access.
 It means that tribal members cannot get regular announcements from public officials, who are trying to make the most of a drastically underfunded and overextended health care system.
 Dire shortage of masks, gowns, and gloves have emerged as the number of cases has spiraled out of control.